yaqinAlruwaili/saudi-retail-intelligence-dashboard/sql/README.md

 ## Data Pipeline

-Most of the data preparation and warehouse loading was performed using Python.
+The data preparation, warehouse construction, and SQL Server loading were performed using Python.

 The workflow includes:

 1. Raw retail data was loaded and cleaned using Python.
 2. Business rules and analytical features were generated using Python.
 3. Dimension tables were created using Python.
-4. The FactSales table was built using Python.
+4. The `FactSales` table was built using Python.
-5. The resulting warehouse tables were exported to SQL Server.
+5. The SQL Server database tables were created and populated using Python with `pyodbc`.
 6. SQL Server was used to store, query, and validate the final warehouse.

+The main warehouse loading process is implemented in:

+`notebooks/06_Load_Data_to_SQL_Server.ipynb`

 ## SQL Validation